DanialHaseeb/single-variable-calculus/README.md

-# single-variable-calculus
+# Single-Variable Calculus
-MIT 18.06 Single Variable Calculus Lecture Notes created in LaTeX.
+## LaTeX Notes

+**MIT 18.06**
-These are provided under a Creative Commons License.
+Provided under a Creative Commons License.
-For more information, visit: https://ocw.mit.edu/
+For more information, please visit [MIT OpenCourseWare](https://ocw.mit.edu/)

+Just a fun side-project to learn the basics of LaTeX and Git during a pandemic-induced quarantine. :)